-PolyNav is a lightweight polygonal-based 2D pathfinding solution using A* that is extremely easy to set up and use, made specifically for your Unity 2D games!
+PolyNav is a lightweight polygonal based 2D pathfinding solution using A*, that is made to be extremely easy to setup, simple and fun to use!

 There are three main components in PolyNav that you should be aware of: